Who Am I?

 Sports: CrossFit, Kickboxing, Yoga, Stretching Techniques; Kite surfing

-Favourite Music: both classic and popular (I just can’t help myself stop singing and dancing when I hear new hits I like!), while my creativity muses are Mozart, Yiruma and, sometimes, Lana Del Rey
+Favourite Music: both classic and popular (I just can’t help myself stop singing and dancing when I hear new hits I like!), while my creativity muses are Mozart, Vivaldi, Yiruma and, mesmerizing, Lana Del Rey

 Favourite Actors: Angelina Jolie, Charlize Theron, Sharon Stone and Leonardo di Caprio

 Favourite Movies: “Gone with The Wind” and “Point Brake”

 02/08 – 11/2010 University of Modena and Reggio Emilia, Modena: Master’s degree in Communication in International Enterprises and Organizations (Hons)

 09/1998 – 05/2004 Lithuanian University of Educational Sciences, Vilnius: B.A. in General Linguistics and Slavic Philology (Hons), followed by M.A. in Modern Russian Language and Comparative Indo-European Linguistics (Hons)